 You can download the guidance that follows on this page as a printable PDF.

-This Guidance is offered to the Dioceses of England and Wales as the country moves into Step 4 (19 July) of the Government Covid-19 Response Roadmap published in February 2021.
-This date has been delayed by five weeks as the Government wanted to ensure that a greater proportion of the public had received the vaccine before moving to this point.
+This Guidance is offered to the Dioceses of England and Wales now the country has moved into Step 4 of the Government Covid-19 Response Roadmap.
+This was delayed by five weeks as the Government wanted to ensure that a greater proportion of the public had received the vaccine before moving to this point.

 It is important to reiterate that as Step 4 is reached, the general principles of continuing to create a safe environment in places of worship and their ancillary buildings are not abandoned.
 Indeed, the way forward must be a collective endeavour of all involved in the daily life of the Catholic Church in England and Wales.
 Recognition of the presence of the virus in the population means that certain preventative practices will still be required, and this is important to ensure that Diocesan trustees are seen to be discharging their Health and Safety duties.